sapporo-wes/tataki/CONTRIBUTING.md

 ### Configuring the CWL document

+The CWL document is used for input format validation.
+The tool specified in `baseCommand` attempts to read and parse the input file, and if it succeeds (exits with a success code), the input is considered to be in the valid format.

 Please make sure that your CWL document has the following:

 - `requirements.DockerRequirement.dockerPull`: The docker image that the CWL document uses.
 - `baseCommand`: The base command with which the docker image is executed to parse the input.
 - `edam_id` and `label`: Describe the Edam ontology information when the parse is successfull.
-Both must have `tataki` prefix which is listed in the `$namespaces` section.
+Both must have `tataki` prefix as shown in the example below.

 Example of a CWL document: